go to ninetyfifth set of Jewish jokes

 (#1829) How to choose a car

-Howard tells her that he has decided to buy her a new car.
-Hetty is thrilled
+tells her that he has decided to buy her a new car.
+Hetty is thrilled and

-Hetty finds a car she likes the look of.
-Howard calls over the salesman
+finds a car she likes the look of.
+Howard calls over the salesman to prepare

-to change her mind.
-"I suddenly realised that it was an ‘extra luxury’
+her mind.
+"I suddenly realised that it was an ‘extra luxury’ model and so

 go to ninetyfifth set of Jewish jokes